brave/qa-resources/wikitemplate-ios.md

 - [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run)
 - [ ] Test that https://news.google.com/ sites open in a new tab (due to target being _blank)

-## Top sites view

-- [ ] Long-press on top sites to get to deletion mode, and delete a top site (note this will stop that site from showing up again on top sites, so you may not want to do this a site you want to keep there)

 ## Background

 - [ ] Start loading a page, background the app, wait >5 sec, then bring to front, ensure splash screen is not shown

 ## Session storage

-- [ ] Test that tabs restore when closed, including active tab.
+- [ ] Test that tabs restore when closed, including active tab